wjsgus95/wjsgus95.github.io/docs/_posts/2020-11-09-dive-into-hash-table.md

 ##  What is Hash Table?

 Hash tables serve the purpose of efficient look up for data(**often referred to as keys**).
-The two components of a hash table is a **hash function** and **array**.
-Hash function handles where in the array will the data be stored.
+The two components of a hash table is a **hash function** and an **array**.
+Hash function handles where in the array will data be stored.
 So if hash table has an array, when would we want to use it over a simple array?
 First case is the data is not an indexable type.
 If you want to store some strings, then you can't simply use the string as an index.
-Second, you want to minimize memory usage.
+Second case is you want to minimize memory usage.
 Say you want to store integers, which are literally index themselves.
-If you expect to your integers to range from 0 to infinitely big number, your computer will crash trying to allocate that big of an array in the memory.
+If you expect your integers to range from 0 to infinitely big numbers, your computer will crash trying to allocate that big of an array in the memory.

 ### What is Hash Function Really?